📞 705-540-0760

 Call NowGet Free Quote

-Tree Health4 min read
+Tree Health9 min read

-4 Ways to Save a Dying Tree
+4 Ways to Save a Dying Tree in Simcoe County: An Arborist's Guide

 Axe & Wedge Tree Works arborist carefully working on a tree in Simcoe County Ontario

-1. Fix the Watering
+1. Fix the Watering — and Understand Simcoe County's Soil

-2. Apply Mulch Properly
+2. Apply Mulch Properly — Simcoe County's Best Free Resource

 3. Remove Dead and Diseased Wood

-Crown cleaning — removing dead, dying, and diseased branches — is often the most immediate and impactful thing you can do for a struggling tree.
-Dead branches are entry points for secondary pests and decay that can spread to healthy wood.
-Removing them reduces the pathogen load on the tree and lets it direct energy toward recovery in the living portions of the crown.
-This work should be done by a certified arborist who can distinguish between branches that are dead and branches that are stressed but recoverable.
+Removing dead and diseased wood reduces the pathogen load on the tree and lets it direct energy toward recovery in the living portions of the crown.
+This work should be done by a qualified arborist who can distinguish between branches that are dead and branches that are merely stressed but recoverable — a distinction that requires training and experience.
+Improper pruning cuts (flush cuts, stubs, or tearing) can introduce new decay and worsen the tree's condition.

 4. Treat for Pests and Disease Promptly

-When Is It Too Late?
-A tree that has lost more than half its canopy, has significant structural decay, or has a root system that is extensively damaged may be beyond saving regardless of intervention.
 An honest arborist will tell you when a tree cannot be saved and removal is the safer, more practical option.
-Our assessments are free, and we'll always give you a straight answer about whether a tree is worth saving.
+At Axe & Wedge Tree Works, our assessments are free — we have completed over 2,449 jobs across Simcoe County and we will always give you a straight answer about whether a tree is worth saving.
+Call 705-540-0760.

 A&W

-Axe & Wedge Tree Works
+Owner · Axe & Wedge Tree Works Ltd. · ISA Member · Simcoe County, Ontario

-Professional tree care services throughout Simcoe County.
-583 Google reviews, 5.0 rating.
-Call us at 705-540-0760 for a free quote.
+Professional arborist services throughout Simcoe County since 2017.
+598 Google reviews, 5.0 rating.
+Call us at 705-540-0760 for a free on-site quote.

 Worried About Your Tree's Health?